tsgates/arch-wiki-markdown/wiki/Virtual_Private_Server.md

 5) Replace /etc/pacman.conf with /etc/pacman.conf.pacnew (run as root):

-    mv /etc/pacman.conf.pacnew /etc/pacman.conf
+    # mv /etc/pacman.conf.pacnew /etc/pacman.conf

 6) Upgrade your whole system with new packages again pacman -Syu

-If you get the following or similar error:
+If you get the following error or a similar error:

     initscripts: /etc/profile.d/locale.sh exists in filesystem

 Simply delete that file (e.g., rm -f /etc/profile.d/locale.sh), then run pacman -Syu again.

- If you get the following or similar error:
+If you get the following error or a similar error:

     filesystem: /etc/mtab exists in filesystem

 Run pacman -S filesystem --force

- If you get the following or similar error:
+If you get the following error or a similar error:

     libusb-compat: /usr/bin/libusb-config exists in filesystem

 Run pacman -S libusb and then pacman -S libusb-compat

-7) Before rebooting, you need to install the makedev package by running pacman -S makedev.
+7) Before rebooting, you need to install the makedev package from the official repositories by running pacman -S makedev.

 8) Add MAKEDEV to /etc/rc.local:

     /usr/sbin/MAKEDEV tty
     /usr/sbin/MAKEDEV pty

-9) Edit /etc/inittab, comment out the following lines (otherwise you will see errors in /var/log/errors.log):
+9) Edit /etc/inittab, comment out the following lines; otherwise, you will see errors in /var/log/errors.log):

     #c1:2345:respawn:/sbin/agetty -8 -s 38400 tty1 linux